-Python Integration Preview
+Python Integration in Version 0.24

 With major release 0.24, a Python interpreter will be integrated into the application.
 For evaluation of that feature, an test version is available for download.
 If you're interested in Python scripting, please try and give feedback.